paralect/ship/doc/docs/intro.md

 We use the most simple solutions in every part of the Ship.
 They are easier to understand, test, and maintain.

 #### **Product comes first**
 Our jobs from engineer to CEO only exist because there are customers who use the products we create.
 We encourage developers to focus on a product more than on technology.
-Get things done as quickly as possible with S
+Get things done as quickly as possible with Ship.

 #### **Production ready**
 You can use Ship to create production-ready products.
 We prefer to use well-tested technologies.